 The management charges made.
 Government research found that charges varied between 0.4% and 1% of the fund each year - though it may be more for some private schemes.

 How you choose to use your pot.
-Under the rules introduced in the 2014 budget which come fully into force in 2015, people can use their pension fund in different ways.
+Under the rules introduced in the 2014 budget which came into force in 2015, people can use their pension fund in different ways.
 Up to 25% of the total fund can be taken as a tax free lump sum.
 After that there are a range of options.

 - As cash.
 The remainder of the fund can be also be taken as cash lump sum to spend or invest elsewhere but is taxed at the individual’s “marginal” rate.
 This is the rate at which they pay tax so higher rate taxpayers will pay more tax than those at the standard rate.
 It is possible that the sum taken from the pension pot may take the individual into a higher tax bracket.